duplxey/back4app-mobile/README.md

 # back4app-mobile

-This repository contains additional resources for the "How to build a backend for a mobile app?"
+This repository contains additional resources for "How to build a backend for a mobile app?"
 Back4app article.

+You can read the article [here](http://duplxey.com).

 ## Importing data